Magnushhoie/bash_search/README.md

 #### 1. bash_notes.sh:
 Bash search and edit note-taking system from the terminal using vim.
 Uses a combination of grep and vim to search a main note file or any file in ~/_References folder.
 Commands:
-- ref keywords: Search for keywords in references.txt file
+- ref keywords: Search for keywords in references.txt
 - refv keywords: Search references.txt and open at line in vim
-- refv filename.txt: Create new note-taking file in reference folder
+- refv filename.txt: Create new note file
-- **refv_papers keywords: Searches all pdfs in your scientific paper folder for keywords**
+- **ref_papers: Searches all pdfs in your scientific paper folder for keywords**
-  - Hard-coded path.
+  - Note: Hard-coded path.
 Set to paper folder used by your reference manager (EndNote, Mendeley, Zotero)
-- ref_all keywords: Search for keywords in all files in reference folder (non file-specific)
+- ref_all: Search for keywords in all files in reference folder (non file-specific)
-- ref_allv keywords: Search content of all files and open any matched file at line in vim
+- ref_allv: Search content of all files and open any matched file at line in vim

 #### 2. fuzzy_commands.sh:
-Collection of fuzzy search find functions from: https://github.com/junegunn/fzf/wiki/examples Provides extremely fast and powerful fuzzy search with useful commands.
+Collection of fuzzy search find functions from https://github.com/junegunn/fzf/wiki/examples and others, with some small tweaks for personal use.
+Provides extremely fast and powerful fuzzy search with useful commands.
 E.g. interactively searching and allowing editing of any number of files in a directory, searching all PDFs or notes on your computer, finding and killing processes and much more.
 Some commands:
 - fif keywords (Find In Folder): Search all files in ANY folder for keywords, open in vim
 - fh keyword (Find History): search bash history